Problematic Men

-The program is said to be currently on indefinite hiatus as of February 13, 2020, due to the COVID-19 pandemic in South Korea, which made filming of the program difficult.
+The program had an indefinite hiatus as of February 13, 2020, due to the COVID-19 pandemic in South Korea, which made filming of the program difficult.
+No update about the show was announced, indicating that the series has ended.

+A reboot of the program called Problematic Men Reboot: Math Edition starring Jun Hyun-moo, Chung Seung-je, John Park, Suho, Bae Sung-jae and Kim Gyu-min, aired on June 23 and 30, 2025.

 Program

-It is a talk show variety program that focuses on various types of questions every week, sometimes with a theme.
+It is a talk show variety program that focuses on various types of problems every week, sometimes with a theme.
 The cast invited for this program are 6 males, that have been labelled as "men with hot brains".

-Traditionally, the cast is given clues to guess the identity of the episode's guest(s), and once the guest appears and are introduced, they and the cast are given a set of questions to solve.
-It is a tradition that all questions for the episode must be solved before the whole recording of the episode would end.
+Traditionally, the cast is given clues to guess the identity of the episode's guest(s), and once the guest appears and are introduced, they and the cast are given a set of problems to solve.
+It is a tradition that all problems for the episode must be solved before the whole recording of the episode would end.

 Season 3 features the theme of Brain Wanderers Squad/Travelling Brainiacs (브레인 유랑단), where the cast goes outdoors, unlike most of the previous 2 seasons when they were in the studio.
 The 6 cast members travel to various places around South Korea, varying from campuses to companies.
 For each place, the members would be split into 2 teams of 3 to look for people who they think are hidden brainiacs in the place and each team selects one to join, and the 2 teams go against each other in a battle of problem solving.
 The winning team can get off work on time, while the losing team has to stay in the campus to study after filming for the show is complete.